Maynard Dixon: Career

 Influenced in part by the Panama Pacific International Exposition of 1915, Dixon began to search for a new expression, moving away from impressionism and into a simpler, more modern style.
 Meeting and marrying Dorothea Lange, a portrait photographer from the east, had a great influence on his art.
-They married in 1920 and by 1925, the year their first son Daniel Rhodes Dixon was born (15 May), Maynard's style had changed dramatically to even more powerful compositions, with the emphasis on design, color, and self-expression.
-A true modernist emerged.
+They married in 1920 and by 1925, the year their first son Daniel Rhodes Dixon was born (15 May), Maynard's style had changed dramatically to even more powerful compositions, with the emphasis on design, color, and self-expression - further solidifying his modernistic style.
 The power of low horizons and marching cloud formations, simplified, and distilled, became his own brand and at once were both bold and mysterious.
-On 12 June 1928, his second son was born, John Eaglefeather Dixon.
+On 12 June 1928, their second son was born, John Eaglefeather Dixon.

 During the Great Depression, Dixon painted a series of social realism canvases depicting the prevailing politics of maritime strikes, displaced workers, and those affected by the depression.
 Simultaneously, Lange captured on film images of the migrant workers in the Salinas Valley and the city breadlines, images that eventually brought her fame.
 In 1933 the Dixons spent the summer in Zion National Park with sojourns to the hamlet of Mount Carmel, Utah.
 Lange was called back to San Francisco, a separation that led to the couple's divorce in 1935.

 Two years later, Dixon married San Francisco muralist Edith Hamlin.
 The couple left San Francisco two years later for southern Utah, the source of some of Dixon's greatest art.
 In 1939, the couple built a summer home in Mount Carmel, where Dixon found new friends and became reacquainted with the local natural landscapes.
 He lived near the cottonwood trees along an old irrigation ditch and took short hikes to a plateau where he loved the quiet.
 Dixon spent winter months in Tucson, where the couple also had a home and studio.

 Dixon continued to create simple but powerful compositions in which non-essential elements were distilled or eliminated.
+His last public work was the "Palomino Ponies" mural at the Canoga Park Post Office.
 In 1946, Maynard died at his home in Tucson.
 In the spring of 1947, his widow Edith brought his ashes to Mount Carmel where she buried them on a high bluff above the art studio being built on the property.
 This had been at his request and she felt it a fitting tribute where friends could come to pay respects and view the land that he loved.

 In addition to painting, he also wrote poetry.
-An article in the California Historical Quarterly described his poetry as "very competent and sometimes superb".
+An article in the California Historical Quarterly described his poetry as "very competent and sometimes superb."